-Date/ Month of change proposed to CDAC User who proposed the changes Details of the changes proposed Status as of July 2017 10 July 2012 Water Resources Department There shall be a facility to generate work certificate (comprising the list of work executed by a contractor and yearly work wise payments made with deductions) against each contractor at division level or district level/ state level.
-Not implemented While preparing bills, if any extra item or more number of items are required to be executed, then supplementary agreement details are compulsorily to be entered in the system.
-Not implemented 30 August 2012 RD Department While entering work details in Works module, the work code should be generated in Alphanumeric and Numeric as suggested by the RD.
-Not implemented 14 February 2012/ 19 January 2013 RD Department communicated the decisions taken in the meeting held on 16 January 2013 to CDAC for implementation Monitoring of Password and system control of Password - The provision will be made in WAMIS to track the change of Password and in every 3 months, a system generated request will be made for changing the password.
-Not implemented Tracking of User Id and time of data entry - Role-based User Id Not implemented

 Date/ Month of change proposed to CDAC User who proposed the changes Details of the changes proposed Status as of July 2017

+10 July 2012 Water There shall be a facility to Not

+Resources generate work certificate implemented

+Department (comprising the list of work

+executed by a contractor and

+yearly work wise payments made with deductions) against

+each contractor at division level

+or district level/ state level.

+While preparing bills, if any Not

+extra item or more number of implemented

+items are required to be

+executed, then supplementary

+agreement details are

+compulsorily to be entered in the system.

+30 August RD Department While entering work details in Not

+2012 1 Works module, the work code implemented

+should be generated in

+Alphanumeric and Numeric as

+suggested by the RD.

+14 February RD Department Monitoring of Password and Not

+2012/ 19 January communicated the decisions system control of Password - The provision will be made in implemented

+2013 taken in the WAMIS to track the change of

+2015 meeting held on Password and in every 3

+16 January 2013 months, a system generated

+to CDAC for request will be made for

+implementation changing the password.

+Tracking of User Id and time of Not

+data entry - Role-based User Id implemented

+Date/ Month of change proposed to CDAC User who proposed the changes Details of the changes proposed Status as of July 2017

 will be created.
-Every entry will

-be tracked by the System.
+Every entry will be tracked by the System.

 Authentication by DAO and EE Not

 before submission of report to implemented

 AG online - Provision of digital

 signature is available in the

 Divisions for both DAO and EE.
-NI-4

-Provision for creating Work Mostar/Assat Pagister Not
+Provision for creating Work Not

-Master/Asset Register - 1.
-Provision for creating asset implemented
+Master/Asset Register - implemented

+1. Provision for creating asset

 master will be made.

 2. Asset entry will be made

 mandatory for any voucher

 entry.
 3. The asset entered at the time

 of voucher entry will be added

 to the Asset Master.

 4. Each asset will be tagged

 with Head of Account.

 5. Division will be allowed only

 to see the asset belongs to that

 division.

 Submission of accounts to DAG Not

 with digital signature of DAO implemented

 and EE - The online submission

 of Monthly Accounts to DAG,

-20 Io DD Domonton and will be submitted with the DSG.
-N-4
+will be submitted with the DSG.

-20 January 2014/ 27 RD Department Provision will be made for Not
+20 January RD Department Provision will be made for Not

+2014/27 restricting expenditure against implemented

-July 2015 restricting expenditure against no provision. implemented
+July 2015 no provision.

-July 2013 DAG (A&E), O/o the Principal Not
+DAG (A&E), O/o the Principal Not

-AG (A&E) suggested for
+AG (A&E) suggested for implemented

-generation of vouchers by the impionionion
+generation of vouchers by the

 System and uploading of

 vouchers against a bill, to be

 generated by the system.
 The